Photo courtesy of Bruce Hunt, www.brucehuntimages.com

 3. Car Rallies and Monthly Cruise-Ins on Main Street May through October.

-6. Funky microbrewery to explore downtown (Fridays and Saturdays) and 5 other wine tasting rooms only minutes from Main Street.
-Local Pub at West end of Main Street.
-Southern on Main has a full bar.
-The November Room offers exotic wine drinks, and wine and craft beer sold by the bottle to go!
+6. Funky microbrewery to explore downtown (Fridays and Saturdays) and 5 other wine tasting rooms and one other brewery only minutes from Main Street.
+Local Pub at West end of Main Street with Guinness on tap.
+Southern on Main has a full bar and sometimes offers late night Karaoke.
+The November Room offers exotic wine drinks, and wine and craft beer sold by the can/bottle to go!
+The Reeves Theater has a beer/wine bar open during events (Fri & Sat nights).
+More locations for night life to open soon!

 7. Unique dining, pub fare, sports bar, farm-to-table, local hangouts, soda shoppes, great food!
 Many locations offer outdoor seating.